rakus/jar-presenter/README.md

 If requested with `-b` the default web browser is started automatically and will show the presentation.

-I called with `-g` or starting without a terminal (double click in a file explorer), a GUI dialog is opened.
-It shows the server address and has a button to stop the server.
+By default a small GUI dialog is opened to show the server address and to stop the server.
+Use `-t` to use terminal only.

 Help output:
 ```
 $ java -jar jar-presenter-0.1.0-SNAPSHOT.jar server --help
 server - starts a web server to serve the presentation
-      USAGE: java -jar jar-presenter.jar server [-b] [-v] [port]
+      USAGE: java -jar jar-presenter.jar server [-b] [-v] [-t] [port]
         -b       immediately start the (default) browser
         -v       increase logging output
-        -g       Use gui to report that server is running.
-Default when no
-                 terminal is attached.
+        -t       Terminal mode.
+Don't start GUI.
         port     use given port (default is random)
 ```